TheHolyOneZ/Roblox-IP-lock-bypass/README.md

 # Roblox-IP-lock-bypass
 Bypasses a Region ip lock (cookie) (opensource)

+UPDATED requirements.bat will install python fully so its automated if u dont have python installed

 Recommended to use Private Proxies|

 - Loads proxy list from a text file